Bofner/Space-Tonbow/README.md

 ## Updates:

+#### v1.1: Update 08/01/2024
+-Fixed a bug with the high score not working properly with scores over 100

 #### v1.0: Official release!
 07/30/2024
 It's finally here!
 After about a year of development and procrastination, Space Tonbow is finally here!
 It's biggest features being: